jeguzzi/thymioid/usi_lab_4/README.md

 ### Markers

-The face of each cube is covered by a unique visual marker that is detectable by the robot using its on-board camera using the ROS package [`ar_track_alvar`](http://wiki.ros.org/ar_track_alvar), which publishes the id and pose of one of the faces of the cube based on the xml descriptions contained in /bundles.
-Each pose is given with respect to the camera frame called `camera_link`.
+Each cube is covered by unique visual markers that are detectable by the robot using its on-board camera and the ROS package [`ar_track_alvar`](http://wiki.ros.org/ar_track_alvar), which publishes the id and pose of one of the faces of the cube based on the xml descriptions contained in /bundles.
+Each pose is given with respect to the camera frame denoted as `camera_link`.
 Moreover, for every detected cube, the node publishes a [tf](http://wiki.ros.org/tf) coordinates frame. tf is a ROS package that takes care of transforming between the various coordinate frame.

-To get the range and bearing of the center of the cube with respect to the robot center, you should first use tf to get the pose in the robot frame `base_link`, as explained [here](http://wiki.ros.org/tf/Overview/Transformations,http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF).
-For example, using C++
+To get the range and bearing of the center of the cube with respect to the robot center, you should first use tf to get the pose in the robot frame `base_link`, as explained [here](http://wiki.ros.org/tf/Overview/Transformations) and [here](http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF).
+For example, using C++:

 ```c++
     tf::TransformListener listener(ros::Duration(10));